MentoskaPraha/tedx-website/README.md

 Link to the Docker Hub page: N/A
 Please make sure you replace `[]` with the needed parameters.
 Build command: `docker build -t mentoskapraha/mp-website:[version] --platform linux/amd64 .`
-Run command: `docker run --name mp-website --env WEBSITE_PORT="[your bot token here]"  mentoskapraha/mp-website:[version]`
+Run command: `docker run --name mp-website -p [your port]:4427 mentoskapraha/mp-website:[version]`
 ## Credits
 Your name will be added here if you make a meaningful contribution on Github.

-- MentoskaPraha
+MentoskaPraha